'They put things on me that I never said' - Arteta rages at media after Arsenal win over Chelsea | Goal.com

 What were Arteta's pre-match comments?

-The Arsenal boss seemed to suggest that some of his players had let him down by now offering their maximum effort this season.
+The Arsenal boss seemed to suggest that some of his players had let him down by not offering their maximum effort this season.

 Asked if his players had given their all, Arteta replied: "With the majority of them, yes.